Lengths of stay are individually determined. In general, the average length of stay is usually between five to seven days.

 If you are a current or former patient, or the legal guardian of a former patient, and you would like photo copies of a Patient Medical Record, please print and complete this “Authorization for Release of Information” form.

 On the form, please provide as much detail as you can regarding your request for records or request to disclose records to another entity.
 Please be sure the form is dated and that an individual, over the age of 18, witnesses your signature.

-Use the contact information on the form to fax or mail the request to our Medical Records Department.
+Use the contact information on the form to fax or mail the request to our Health Information Management Department.
 Please allow 7-10 business days for us to process your request.

-Should you have any questions, please feel free to contact our Medical Records Department at 518-584-3600.
+Should you have any questions, please feel free to contact our Health Information Management Department at 518-584-3600.

 30 Crescent Avenue